How selling gold from Bishop's Castle by post works

 Because GoldPaid works entirely by post across the UK, you do all of this from home, in your own time.
 No shop, no queue, and nobody watching over your shoulder while you think.

-Where Bishop's Castle sits, and what its parcels usually hold
+Where Bishop's Castle sits, and what happens to a parcel from it

 Bishop's Castle is a small market town in the south-west Shropshire hills near the Welsh border, one of the quietest and most remote in the county.
 It is an isolated town a long way from any specialist gold buyer.
 Bishop's Castle residents sell gold and silver by post, UK-wide, with no shop visit needed, posting under tracked Royal Mail cover.